-My name is Jesse.
-I had a cesarean in June 2010 after being induced, having my water broken, getting an epidural and pushing for 2.5 hours.
+My name is Jesse and I had a cesarean in June 2010 after being induced, having my water broken, getting an epidural and pushing for 2.5 hours.
 After my daughter was born, I suffered from postpartum depression.
-I started attending ICAN meetings, volunteering my time as Midlakes regional Coordinator and I became co-leader of ICAN of Phoenix.
+I started attending ICAN meetings in late 2010, volunteering my time as South East regional Coordinator and I join the of ICAN of Phoenix leadership team.
 I started telling my story to anyone who would listen and I slowly started to heal.
 Helping others quickly became my passion.

 In April 2012 I welcomed my second daughter after a quick 4 hour VBAC.
-I now have 3 beautiful girls, the last one born after just 2.5 hours of active labor in October 2014.
-Her birth was a truly empowering experience.
+My 3rd was born after 2.5 hours of labor in 2014.
+Her birth was a truly empowering experience with an amazingly supportive team.
+I chose the same team for my 4th baby and 3rd hospital VBAC.
 I’m very proud to be a part of ICAN of Phoenix and I look forward to many more years of helping women on their journeys.

 My VBAC Story: http://www.vbacorbust.blogspot.com/2012/04/birth-of-hattie-lee.html

 My name is Emily.
 I am a nurse, wife, mother, student, and advocate for women.
 My first baby was born via cesarean in 2012 after an induction that was not medically indicated.
 It took me months to process what I experienced during her birth.
 I joined the ICAN Facebook group about 5 months after my cesarean.
 It helped me cope to know that there were women with similar experiences as mine.
 It also opened my eyes to the shortcomings of our obstetric system.
 I have been constantly learning since then.